chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

 Your sample product backlog doesn't need to be complicated, but it should demonstrate that you understand how to organize the project visually using a combination of Epics, User Stories, and Tasks.
 Including dependencies between these product backlog items as well as acceptance criteria, edge cases, and test criteria is a definite plus.

-If you You don't have a project you can create a backlog from [this project specification](https://github.com/chingu-voyages/soloproject-tier3-chingu-trivia-po).
+If you don't have a project you can create a backlog from [this project specification](https://github.com/chingu-voyages/soloproject-tier3-chingu-trivia-po).

 #### If you are a Scrum Master